WCAG 2.2 AA accessibility monitoring for the pages your business depends on.

-We continuously scan the pages and flows that matter most, so new risks do not sit unnoticed after changes.
+We scan the pages and flows that matter most every day, so new WCAG issues surface the moment they appear.

 Explain human impact

-Each barrier is translated into plain language: what a person may experience, what task may fail, and who is most likely affected.
+Each issue is translated into plain language: what a person experiences, which task breaks, and who is affected.

-Mark what has been reviewed, what has a workaround, what has been fixed, and what still needs to be rechecked in practice.
+Mark what's been reviewed, what has a workaround, what's fixed, and what still needs verification — with a full audit trail.

 Protect checkout, payment, and account access